Diabetes and yeast infections (candidiasis)

 Oral antifungal medication

-If a cream or suppository does not work, or if one has experienced several yeast infections in a short time, a doctor might prescribe an oral antifungal medication.
+If a cream or suppository does not work, or if the person has had several yeast infections in a short time, a doctor might prescribe an oral antifungal medication, such as fluconazole (Diflucan).

 Home and natural remedies

 People sometimes use the following to treat yeast infections at home:

 - tea tree oil

 However, if symptoms persist, speak to a doctor.
 Not treating a fungal infection effectively can lead to complications.